 ArcGIS Pro includes system styles with symbols that contain procedural symbol layers.
 Alternatively, you can author your own procedural symbols in CityEngine and export them as .rpk files for use in ArcGIS Pro.
 You can find and download additional rule packages in ArcGIS Online.

-- When searching in a gallery for symbols that contain procedural layers, try using procedural or rpk as a search term.
+- When searching a gallery for symbols that contain procedural layers, try using procedural or rpk as a search term.

 - When searching ArcGIS Online for rule packages, search for rpk.

 To make a procedural symbol, complete the following steps:

 - In the Contents pane, click the symbol to modify.

 The Symbology pane appears in Format Symbol mode, displaying the current symbol.

 - In the Symbology pane, switch to the Properties view and click the Layers tab to see the symbol layers of the current symbol.
 There may be only one symbol layer.

 - Highlight an existing marker symbol layer or fill symbol layer in the symbol, or from the Structure tab , add a new symbol layer first.